aquova/bouncer/README.md

     - Upon being banned, there is the option to DM a user with the ban message.
 This can be disabled by setting the "DM" field in `config.json` to false.
 - Statistics visualization
     - Statistics about moderator activity can be generated, namely how many warns/bans occurred each month, and how many total warns/bans have been created by each moderator.
-- Sorted review
-    - All users with logs over a specified timespan can be posted, for moderation review.
 - System logs
     - The bot will also monitor all channels and post server-wide changes in users.
     - These include nickname changes, joining, leaving, kicked, banned, joining/leaving VC, and logging of all deleted and modified messages.